MasonPhonLab/MAPS_Paper_Code/README.md

 It is important to note that s04 in the Buckeye data was held out for validation data through a different manner as the test set, so some attention should be paid to either get the file structure to work for the `00-data.py` script, or the speaker's phrases can be manually added to a validation folder outside of the Python script.

+If using the provided results files instead of creating them yourself:

+1. Download the "results_folders.zip" and "mfa_results_folders.zip" files from the release.

+2. Unzip these folders.
+    1. The "train", "val", and "test" folders in "results_folders.zip" need to be placed into "py_scripts/boundary_eval_res".

+	2. The "train", "val", and "test" folders in "mfa_results_folders.zip" need to be placed into "py_scripts/mfa_boundary_eval_res".

 ## 0.1.
 Extracting phrases from the Buckeye corpus

 1. Run the `praat_scripts/buckeye_textgrids.praat` script, changing directories as needed, to convert the Buckeye transcription files to TextGrid files.